Direct and opportunity costs of comprehensive abortion care for women living in humanitarian settings in the Amhara Region, Ethiopia

 University of Michigan

-The total direct cost for women undergoing all stages of CAC, including attempts for pregnancy termination, transportation, cost of food, drugs, and diagnostic tests, and additional costs for recovery and re-admission, and caregiver expenses, was ETB 7,416.8 (US$ 134.16).
-Direct costs limited to the facility visit and post-procedure period were 3,273.4 (US$ 59.21).
-Opportunity costs were substantial, totaling ETB 2,024 ($36.61) of household income lost.
-Incomplete abortions (ETB 8,540.8, US$ 154.5) were costlier than induced abortions (ETB 7,282.3, US$ 131.7) and women treated in general hospitals incurred the highest total costs (ETB 11,038.0, US$ 199.7), while costs were the lowest at primary hospitals (ETB 7,635.8, US$ 138.1).
+The total direct cost for women undergoing all stages of CAC, including termination attempts, transportation, drugs, diagnostic tests, and caregiver expenses, was ETB 7,416.8 (US$134.16).
+Direct costs for the facility visit and post-procedure period were ETB 3,273.4 (US$59.21).
+Opportunity costs totalled ETB 2,024 (US$36.61).
+Incomplete abortions (ETB 8,540.8, US$154.5) were costlier than induced abortions (ETB 7,282.3, US$131.7).
+Women treated in general hospitals incurred the highest costs (ETB 11,038.0, US$199.7), while costs were lowest at primary hospitals (ETB 7,635.8, US$138.1).

 Other resources